 "Well, I guess that's something to be proud of," Mel responded.
 David laughed and she found herself smiling back.
-When she moved to the next exhibit, he strolled along with her, hands behind his back.
+When she moved to the next exhibit, he strolled along with her.

 He pointed to the next specimen.
 "Poor guy.
 Starved to death."

 You could win a free ebook copy of Naval Maneuvers.
 Just leave me a comment with your email!

 Barnes & Noble: http://tiny.cc/hd8jyy

 Find out more about Dee on her website.
 And contact her at dsknight [at] deesknight [dot] com.

 *"Children's book explains Navy life" Lia Russell, Virginian-Pilot Currents, January 24, 2010

 My Sailor Dad, Ross H. Mackenzie, Patriot Kids, LLC